damicoac/wunderlistExport/README.md

 Ruby script to export tasks from Wunderlist 2.
 Requires Ruby 1.9 or greater (tested and working with ruby 2.0), sqlite3 gem installed.
 Works on Mac only.
 Only tested with 10.8.
 Must be using the Mac App Store version of Wunderlist 2.
 Tested with with Wunderlist 2.0.5 and 2.1.0.
+Export to Things.app and Omnifocus.app scripts are included but they are not throughly tested.
+These scripts produce Applescript files that when ran import task.
+Export to things will parse dates and projects.
+Export to Omnifocus will only do tasks.

 ###Issues:
 * Need more robust error checking